An Axiomatic Benchmark for Evaluation of Scientific Novelty Metrics: Abstract

 \section{Abstract}

 The rigorous evaluation of the novelty of a scientific paper is, even for human scientists, a challenging task.
-With the increasing interest in AI scientists and AI involvement in scientific idea generation and paper writing, it also becomes increasingly important that this task be automatable and reliable, lest both human attention and compute tokens be wasted on ideas that have already been explored.
-Due to the challenge of quantifying ground-truth novelty, however, existing novelty metrics for scientific papers generally validate their results against noisy, confounded signals such as citation counts or peer review scores.
-These proxies can conflate novelty with impact, quality, or reviewer preference, which in turn makes it harder to assess how well a given metric actually evaluates novelty.
-We therefore propose an axiomatic benchmark for scientific novelty metrics.
-We first define a set of axioms that a well-behaved novelty metric should satisfy, grounded in human scientific norms and practice, then evaluate existing metrics across ten tasks spanning three domains of AI research.
-Our results reveal that no existing metric satisfies all axioms consistently, and that metrics fail on systematically different axioms, reflecting their underlying architectures.
-Additionally, we show that combining metrics of complementary architectures leads to consistent improvements on the benchmark, with per-axiom weighting achieving 90.1\% versus 71.5\% for the best individual metric, suggesting that developing architecturally diverse metrics is a promising direction for future work.
-We release the benchmark code as supplementary material to encourage the development of more robust scientific literature novelty metrics.
+With the increasing interest in AI scientists, it is becoming more and more important that this task be automatable and reliable, lest attention and compute be wasted on ideas that have already been explored.
+Due to the challenge of quantifying ground-truth novelty, however, existing novelty metrics generally validate against noisy, confounded signals such as citation counts or peer review scores.
+We introduce a benchmark that compares novelty metrics without requiring explicit novelty labels.
+It tests whether scores move correctly under controlled pool manipulations, organized under three axioms requiring that scores fall as the pool covers more of a paper's content, rise as the pool loses relevance, and fall as the pool moves later in time.
+Indeed, we show that even for the most direct human signal, ICLR reviewer novelty scores, the axis of novelty is entangled with quality.
+Across ten systems, from embedding metrics to AI scientist novelty checks, we find that surface redundancy is largely solved but conceptual redundancy is not, and that embedding metrics and LLM-based metrics both have their places; future metrics should combine such approaches for better novelty evaluation.
+We release our benchmark and evaluation code to enable this research.